nihk/RelativeTime/README.md

 }
 ```

-Finally, plug that into an instance of `RelativeTime`.
+Finally, plug that into an instance of `RelativeTime`:

 ```
 val relativeTime = RelativeTime(timeRangeFormatters = listOf(minutesFromNow))
 ```

-Now any values given to its `RelativeTime#from` function that fall within the range(s) of the `TimeRangeFormatter`(s) that it owns will output the language you've defined.
+Now any values given to its `RelativeTime#from` function that fall within the range(s) of the `TimeRangeFormatter`(s) that it owns will output the language you've defined:

 ```
 println(relativeTime.from(System.currentTimeMillis().milliseconds + 5.minutes))  // prints "5 minutes from now"